jeromecoupe/11ty-paginate-taxonomies/README.md

 #### Parameters

-- `collection`: : the collection of items you want to create a new collection from using categories as keys.
+- `collection`: the target collection from which the new paginated categories collection will be created.
 That new collection can be paginated using an Eleventy `pagination` with a size of `1.
-- `collectionCategories`: the array of unique values for the `categories`values in the front matter of the targetted collection.
+- `collectionCategories`: the array of unique values for the `categories`values in the front matter of the target collection.
-- `itemsPerPage`: the number of items you want on each paginated pages.
+- `itemsPerPage`: the number of items per paginated pages.

 #### Returns

 Returns an array of objects.
-Each object is a page of results
+Each object is a page of results for the target collection.

 - `title`: category,
 - `slug`: slug,